ome-zarr-models/ome-zarr-models-py/docs/index.md

   This is because it is transitional, and we have decided to put time into implementing other parts of the specification.
 We would welcome a pull request to add this functionality though!

+### OME-Zarr 0.5

+- For labels, [the OME-Zarr specification says](https://ngff.openmicroscopy.org/0.5/index.html#labels-md) "Intermediate groups between "labels" and the images within it are allowed, but these MUST NOT contain metadata.".
+Because it is not clear what "metadata" means in this sentence, we do not validate this part of the specification.

 ## Roadmap

 - Writing metadata after creation/modification.